Coherent-Partners/spark-ts-sdk/docs/services.md

 });
 ```

-This method may take a while to run depending on the size of the Excel file and
+Depending on the size of the Excel file and the complexity of the service, this
-the complexity of the service.
-It's recommended to allocate enough time for the
+method may take a while to run.
+Do allocate enough time for the method to complete.
-method to complete.
-Therefore, `maxRetries` and `retryInterval` are provided to
+That is, `maxRetries` and `retryInterval` are provided to help you extend the
-help you manage the process.
+timeout period.

 Here's a hierarchy of the service creation process: